 Helpdesk extension provides you with all required functionality to support your customers when they need it.
 Your Help Desk agents are company employees responsible for assisting customers upon request.
 Since customer concerns vary in nature (eg. product concerns, delivery, refunds, etc), agents can come from different departments (eg. Accounting, Logistics, Product).
 Admin users can view, add, and modify existing agents in the backend.

 When an unread message is discovered in the email fetching account, this will be treated as a part of an existing ticket or a new request following the conditions below:

-- If the message has a subject line with a valid ticket ID in square brackets, e.g. “[XXX-99999]” and comes from the customer email, associated with this ticket, then the message contents will be added to the open ticket associated to it.
+- If the message has a subject line with a valid ticket ID in square brackets, e.g. “[XXX-99999]”, and comes from the customer email associated with this ticket, then the message contents will be added to the open ticket associated with it.
 If these conditions are satisfied, but the ticket is already closed, then the system will create a new ticket.

 - Mail body becomes the first message of the ticket

 - If the sender exists as a Magento account (emails match) then the ticket is created on behalf of the account.
 Otherwise, the system will create the ticket as a guest.